 The Abacus is known to help stimulate brain activities, which usually leads to a break in anxiety levels.
 The more the child starts to enjoy using the Abacus, the happier they are while reducing stress levels to almost nonexistent.

 The child has to use their hands and fingers to move the beads of the Abacus.
 Although younger children benefit more from this than they do when they get older, the movement of the small beads helps the child develop their gross motor skills.
-While the Abacus is improving brain function, it is also helping to stimulate sensory organs that result in overall development for the child.
+While the Abacus is improving brain function, one of the major benefits of abacus helping to stimulate sensory organs that result in overall development for the child.